Blendify/blender-manual/blender_docs/manual/render/eevee/limitations.rst

 CPU Rendering
 =============

-Being an OpenGL engine, Eevee only uses the power of the :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` to render.
+Being an rasterization engine, Eevee only uses the power of the :abbr:`GPU (Graphic Processing Unit, also known as Graphics Card)` to render.
 There is no plan to support :abbr:`CPU (Central Processing Unit)` (software) rendering as it would be very inefficient.
 CPU power is still needed to handle high complexity scene as the geometry